HossamMuhammedOmar/Local-Storage/README.md

 # Local Storage
-Local storage with javascript - Todo
+Local storage with javascript - 2DO